Actifio/OracleDataRedactionFeature/README.md

 We can automate this process in a workflow by:

-1)  Install redact.sh into /act/scripts and making it executable.
+1. Install redact.sh into /act/scripts and making it executable.
 Edit the file as needed

-2)  Install redact.sql into /act/scripts/
-Edit the file as needed
+1. Install redact.sql into /act/scripts/    Edit the file as needed

-3)  Have a workflow run the redact.sh script
+1. Create a workflow to run the redact.sh script

+When the workflow runs after creating the Virtual Database it will:

+1. Set the redaction policy
+1. Create a user you can use to test the redaction policy.